fivethree-team/ionic-4-components/README.md

 export class AppModule {}
 ```

+## Step 3.
+Usage Instructions

-To use the library import it into the page or component module.
+To use the **UI Library** import it into a Page or Component Module.
 You can either import the full FivethreeCoreModule or one of the feature modules (e.g. FivGalleryModule).

 For example: